priyavrat-misra/til-in-java/README.md

 >     }
 > }
 > ```
-- Static initializers are useful when we need to initialize `static` variables with a value that can't be computed at compile time.
+- static initializers are useful when we need to initialize `static` variables with a value that can't be computed at compile time.
 - we can't reference instance variables from static intializers.
 - instance initializers are used to initialize instance variables.
 The syntax is similar to static initializer but without the `static` keyword.
 - a constructor can also be use initialize instance variables but instance initializers are helpful if we want to share a block of code between multiple constructors i.e., Java compiler copies initializer blocks into the beginning of every constructor.